• Skip to main content

 Small Houses for Seniors

-Seniors who want to stay in their own small house to the end of their life must pick one that serves their needs into advanced age.
+Seniors who want to stay in their own small house for the rest of their life must pick one that serves their needs into advanced age.
 Seniors must also consider, but not expect, the possibility of certain age-related issues as they get up there in years.

 Although those who choose a small house would also likely be smart about healthy eating and getting enough exercise, seniors must plan for all future possibilities.
 They need a house that fits those requirements so that they are not forced to move just because the house isn’t designed for them.